Tuesday, September 30, 2008

 The good: Kaberle plays well, and Toskala steals several games.
 Ron Wilson installs a defensive system that cuts down on the turnovers and mistakes.
 For the first time in years, young players are given decent ice-time and a shot at special teams.

 The bad: The Leafs flirt with last place overall for most of the year.
 Mikhail Grabovski is a bust, Alex Steen doesn't emerge, and Nikolai Kulemin struggles as a rookie.
 Leaf fans sing the national anthem at the home opener, then immediately turn on Jeff Finger.
-Meanwhile, Marlies coach Greg Gilbert successfully destroys whatever is left of Justin Pogge's confidence by making him wear a frilly pink dress as he sits at the end of the bench of every night, then goes to work on ruining Luke Schenn too.
+Meanwhile, Marlies coach Greg Gilbert successfully destroys whatever is left of Justin Pogge's confidence, then goes to work on ruining Luke Schenn too.

 With a half dozen teams driving up the bidding for him, Toskala tweaks his hamstring days before the trade deadline and Fletcher can't deal him.
 Meanwhile, Kaberle decides not to waive his NTC and the Leafs fail to land any decent picks or prospects for the second year in a row.
 Days after the deadline, Mats Sundin comes out of retirement to sign with a first place team.
 He puts his new poker skills to work by telling the media with a straight face that winning a Stanley Cup has always been his top priority.